 Keeper Harris and his family were active members of the community, and in 1876 Joseph Jr. founded the Baileys Harbor Literary Club, a debating society.
 The keeper of the range lights participated in debates covering such topics as foreign immigration and whether solitary confinement was more effective than capital punishment.

-In the 1920s, the Lighthouse Bureau developed an almost completely automatic acetylene gas system to replace kerosene lamps.
+In the 1920s, the Bureau of Lighthouses developed an almost completely automatic acetylene gas system to replace kerosene lamps.
 Though the system required new lamps, existing lenses could be used, and the lights would only require an occasional check-up.
-In September of 1923, after having served longer than any other keeper at Baileys Harbor, Henry Gattie was transferred to nearby Cana Island Lighthouse, where his responsibilities included the occasional maintenance trip to his former station.
+On August 25, 1922, acetylene lights were placed in both range lights with the front light flashing white every three seconds and the rear light flashing red every two seconds.
+In September 1923, after having served longer than any other keeper at Baileys Harbor, Henry Gattie was transferred to nearby Cana Island Lighthouse, where his responsibilities included the occasional maintenance trip to his former station.

 The Bailey Harbor Range Lights were electrified in 1930, and the keeper’s dwelling, which had stood vacant for several years, was leased to the Immanuel Lutheran Church of Baileys Harbor for use as a parsonage.
 The minister, or a member of his family, was responsible for minor maintenance, such as changing burned-out bulbs and fuses, but could always call the keeper at Cana Island if more attention were needed.